custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 2.1.3-beta

-- Rename YLYK07YL/YLKG08YL to YLKG07YL/YLKG08YL
-- Add encryption type to firmware attribute

-# Changes in 2.1.2-beta
+# Changes in 2.2.0-beta

-- Add support for decrypted advertisements of Yeelight Remote Control (YLYK01YL)
+- Add support for Yeelight Fan Remote control (YLYK01YL-FANCL)
-- Renamed YLKG08YL to YLYK07YL/YLKG08YL

-# Changes in 2.1.1-beta

-- Improved description of the state of the Yeelight Rotating dimmer (YLKG08YL)

-# Changes in 2.1.0-beta

-- Add initial support for Yeelight Rotating dimmer (YLKG08YL) (with help of @rezmus and @rexbut)
+- Removal of modified aioblescan and move back to aioblescan 2.8.
+All changes have been added to the original aiblescan pypi package, so we can say goodbye to our own modified version.

 {% endif %}
 {% if installed or pending_update %}